Electrical storms can happen at any time in the Las Vegas Valley. How do you stay safe during one?

 Protect Your Family and Home During Electrical Storms

-While electrical storms pose real dangers to your home and household, there are many electrical storm safety steps that you can take to minimize their potential harm.
+While electrical storms pose real dangers, there are many steps that you can take to minimize their potential harm.
 Keeping your home’s electrical system up-to-date is one of the best preventative measures that you can take to safely weather a storm.
-An experienced electrical company in your area can identify any problems there might be with your home’s electrical system and fix them before lightning finds them.
+An experienced electrical company in your area can identify any problems during a home electrical inspection and fix them before lightning finds them.
 Fixing those flickering lights and tripped breakers now could also improve your everyday quality of life.